Director Homeless Services

 Bruce is a lifelong Philadelphian.
 He has held management positions in various affordable housing related organizations/agencies such as the Philadelphia Housing Authority, the New Jersey Housing Mortgage Finance Agency, Pennrose Management Corporation, and the State of Nevada Housing Division of the Department of Business and Industry.
 Bruce received a Bachelor of Arts in Political Science from Temple University and a Master of Public Administration from Villanova University.

-Director, Monitoring and Compliance Unit
+Director, Grants & Compliance Unit

 Leticia began working with the City of Philadelphia as a Social Worker in the Prison System.
 She has had the opportunity to work in the Quality Management Unit, Housing Retention Unit and Operations.
 For the past 10 years, Leticia has advocated for, educated and encouraged clients in Philadelphia’s emergency housing sites.
 Her goal is to assist clients through the traumatic experience of homelessness by providing access to needed services and ensure clients are housed in safe and secure environments.
 Her educational background includes a MA in Education from New York University and a BA in Politics and African/African American Studies with an emphasis in Political Economy from Brandeis University.